(A chapter of Akayama DanJay.)

 When Jay knocked, Virgil Jango Skyy brushed blinds aside and peeked out the window with his good eye.
 Seeing Jay, he unlocked and opened the door, then locked it again behind him.
 Jay removed his shoes and loosened his dark purple tie as his eyes adjusted to the dim room.
 Virgil Blue sat cross-legged on a king-sized bed.
-Their wheelchair sat in a corner.
+Their wheelchair sat in the corner.
 “Oran dora,” said Jay.

 Virgil Skyy wordlessly limped to a rug rolled up against a wall.
 Jay wanted to help handle the heavy rug, but Skyy bade him to sit beside Blue on the bed.
 He knocked over the rug with his cane and swiftly unrolled it with his feet.
 The woven rug depicted the Islands of Sheridan from smallest to largest.
 On each island, a single man, repeated many times, climbed to the top and claimed the peak, until he finally disappeared above the clouds.
 The man was nude and black like coal.
-Above the islands, a bird in sky-blue robes oversaw the man’s journey.
+Floating above the islands, a bird in sky-blue robes oversaw the man’s journey.
 The sun was red and had a noticeable pimple, the Mountain.

 “The first man, Nemo,” said Virgil Skyy, pointing with his cane.
-“The tapestry shows his journey from divine birth to ascendance above the rank of Blue.”
+“The tapestry shows his journey from divine birth to ascendance beyond the rank of Blue.”
 He thumped his cane on the floor.
 “Students usually undertake this ritual after months or years of training with Virgil Green, then swimming to the main island and climbing it nude like the birds do.
 It’s their last step to becoming a proper monk.
 When a monk wants to be promoted to Virgil, they begin as Virgil Green, training students to make that same swim.
 You met Virgil Green, didn’t you?”

 “I saw him on my tour.”
 Jay swallowed.
 “I understand he chased snakes from Sheridan.”

 Jay let his gaze wander the rug.
 Unconsciously, his focus drifted to Virgil Blue’s silver mask.
-This close, Jay had countless reflections in both of the mask’s compound eyes.
+Jay had countless reflections in both of the mask’s compound eyes.
 “Virgil Skyy… Jango… On the islands, you said the dead are reborn.”